Why the Census is Important

 - Jeremy Johannesen, New York Library Association

-- Karen Mellor, Rhode Island Office for Library Services
+- Karen Mellor, Rhode Island Office of Library & Information Services

 - Janet O’Keefe, Flint (MI) Public Library